 For some reason, even reusable shopping bags have raised suspicion.
 Some stores require customers who bring them to bag their own groceries.
 But some won’t even allow them in the store.
 This shameful policy requires eco-conscious customers either to ask the clerks to load groceries in the cart without bags or shop somewhere else.

-Of all the new grocery shopping habits, this one, which is imposed on everyone, probably does the most environmental damage.
-Let’s hope it’s one that most of us will abandon as soon as possible.
+Of all the new grocery shopping habits, this one, which is imposed on everyone who shops at a particular store, probably does the most environmental damage.
+Let’s hope stores will abandon it as soon as possible.

 A trend toward delivery services

 Use of grocery delivery services has increased 3.5 times.
 Using restaurant delivery services has also increased by 2.5 times.

 Delivery has environmental advantages and disadvantages.
 For one thing, it adds to single-use packaging, which is frequently not recyclable.
 I haven’t found figures on how much if at all the emissions from the delivery drivers offsets reduced driving from their customers.
 It may be a wash.
 On the other hand, many small businesses have come to depend on delivery services just to stay in business.
 They also provide an extra measure of safety for the immunocompromised and elderly.

 The C & R report does not consider curbside delivery, but stores have hired thousands of people to shop and take purchases out to customers’ cars.

 Fear can lead to strange habits, and 60% feel some kind of fear, anxiety, and even panic when they shop and 45% disinfect their groceries when they get home.
 For all the increase in delivery services, 59% of respondents have completely stopped ordering takeout or delivery.
 They don’t feel safe handling items from delivery drivers.
 Grocery shopping habits that come from fear do as much emotional damage as enforced wasted does environmental damage.

 New eating habits during the pandemic